Commission on Human Medicines: Background to the establishment

 The Medicines and Healthcare products Regulatory Agency undertook a public consultation on proposals to amend the advisory body structure laid down in the Medicines Act 1968 in February 2005.
 Ministers agreed to a new structure with the establishment of the Commission that amalgamated the responsibilities of the Medicines Commission and the Committee on Safety of Medicines.
 The commission was established under Section 2 of the Medicines Act 1968 (SI 2005 No. 1094).

 Expert Advisory Groups

 The work done by the CHM is parcelled out to Expert Advisory Groups (EAGs), which in effect constitute a subcommittee structure.
 The EAG chairs and members are also required to follow the NHS Code of Practice.
-There are three statutory EAGs, namely Pharmacovigilance; Chemistry, Pharmacy and Standards; Biologicals/Vaccines, are appointed by the NHS Appointments Commission because they are also standing members of the commission.
-A list of other EAGs, as they were on 16 May 2011, is given below.
+Three statutory EAGs - namely Pharmacovigilance; Chemistry, Pharmacy and Standards; and Biologicals/Vaccines - are appointed by the NHS Appointments Commission because they are also standing members of the commission.

+A list of all EAGs, as they were on 16 May 2011: